Skip to content

 INFO

-If you runs Shiki on Node.js (or at build time), we still recommend using the Oniguruma engine for the best result, as most of the time bundle size or WebAssembly support is not a concern.
+If you run Shiki on Node.js (or at build time) and bundle size or WebAssembly support is not a concern, we still recommend using the Oniguruma engine for the best result.

-The JavaScript engine is more suitable for running in the browser in some cases that you want to control the bundle size.
+The JavaScript engine is best when running in the browser and in cases when you want to control the bundle size.

 Released under the MIT License.